Vishvanath-Patil/Three-Tier-Application-Deployment-Project/README.md

 - Ensure your code adheres to the project's style and contribution guidelines.
 - Submit a Pull Request with a detailed description of your changes.

-## Rewards
-- Successful PR merges will be eligible for exciting prizes!

 ## Support
 For any queries or issues, please open an issue in the repository.